PacLII Home | Databases | WorldLII | Search | Feedback

 (5) Subject to this Act, the Committee may make internal rules to regulate its procedures.

-8F. l Report
+8F.
+Annual Report

-(1) The Come Committee must produce an annual report to be tabled in Parliament at an extraordinary or ordinary sitting of Parliament.
+(1) The Committee must produce an annual report to be tabled in Parliament at an extraordinary or ordinary sitting of Parliament.

 (2) The report must give details of: